 This a textbook, a guidebook, and a good read.
 Mary Jane's experiences from her time at The Second City provide real-life examples as a catalyst for innovation.
 With a firm belief that collaboration is a key to the future of our economy, this book can help accomplish that vision.
 John R. Berry, author of Herman Miller: The Purpose of Design

-As Associate Artist at Atlantic Center for the Arts’ 180th residency, Mary Jane has the honor of working with Randall Silvis, novelist, playwright, essayist, and screenwriter.
+February 2021 - Associate Artist at Atlantic Center for the Arts’ 180th residency with Master Artist Randall Silvis, novelist, playwright, essayist, and screenwriter.
 He's a Senior Fulbright Fellow, Thurber House writer-in-residence, and Pabst Endowed Chair for Master Writers.
 His awards include the prestigious Drue Heinz Literature Prize, three National Playwrights Showcase Awards, two fellowships from the National Endowment for the Arts, and he is a Pabst Endowed Chair for Master Writers.

-Writing shows for The Second City was like getting a Ph.D. in writing at gun point.
-Still grateful for the experience and my life.
+Mary Jane says, writing shows for The Second City was like getting a Ph.D. in writing at gun point.
+She's grateful to be alive and grateful for the experience.

 Published and/or Produced Works